zrthstr/fromQEMUtoTCP/README.md

 * https://wiki.osdev.org/ATA_in_x86_RealMode_(BIOS) (tbd)

 Expand on v1, try to raw read/read via bios interup a few kb from hdd partition0 into ram and jump to

+## v3-tbd
+trying to get from asm to c